rust-lang/rfcs/text/0000-default-field-values.md

 There are several options:

- - Allow `#[non_exhaustive]` but deny the hability to build a struct literal when there are non-accessible fields with defaults
+ - Allow `#[non_exhaustive]` but deny the ability to build a struct literal when there are non-accessible fields with defaults
- - Disallow both `#[non_exhaustive]` and building struct literals with private fields in order to resolve the interaction some-time in the future, as *enabling* either hability is a backwards compatible change that strictly allows more code to work
+ - Disallow both `#[non_exhaustive]` and building struct literals with private fields in order to resolve the interaction some-time in the future, as *enabling* either ability is a backwards compatible change that strictly allows more code to work
  - Have additional rules on what the interactions are, like for example allow building struct literals with private fields *as long as* the type isn't